 In Finland, a price list for fauna and flora exists that is used to calculate the compensation.

 While valuing fauna and flora in monetary terms is a complex challenge, we still consider it a useful exercise.
 The major advantages of using such a valuation instrument in administrative, civil or criminal procedures would be the greater legal certainty and the shorter case duration.
 It may also lead to more equal treatment of similar cases assessed in different contexts (different regions, different courts, different procedures...).
 Initially, the scope of the BIOVAL project will be limited to the valuation of wild fauna / vertebrates.

 In a first stage, we tried to find and examine existing price list systems in EU Member States.

 An online survey of our members was organised, focusing on 3 species: wolf, starling and red kite.

 In 2021 and 2022, after a tender, we asked the Flemish Institute for Nature and Forest Research (INBO) to examine existing price list systems and propose criteria and a possible methodology for valuing ecological damage to vertebrates.

-After the draft report was presented during an expert workshop in April 2022 and in June 2022, INBO is reworking its proposal, taking into account the feedback we received from network members and other experts.
+After the draft report was presented during an expert workshop in April 2022 and in June 2022.
+On 18 November 2022 we held a second expert workshop in Brussels and online.
+After each expert workshop, INBO reworked its proposal, taking into account the feedback we received from network members and other experts.